Mapdb Errors in PaperCut

 - Navigate to

-[app-path]\server\data\internal(On a 64-bit Windows server running PaperCut MF, this path might be C:\Program Files\PaperCut MF\server\data\internal).
+[app-path]\server\event-store(On a 64-bit Windows server running PaperCut MF, this path might be C:\Program Files\PaperCut MF\server\event-store).
+Please also note that this path may be

 - Copy all the files containing “mapdb” in the name to a different folder, such as the desktop.
 Then delete these files from the source folder.